 As known, Intesa Sanpaolo, as a bank of significant importance for the European financial system, is subject to direct supervision of the European Central Bank (ECB).
 Following the Supervisory Review and Evaluation Process (SREP) the ECB provides, on an annual basis, a final decision of the capital requirement that Intesa Sanpaolo must comply with at consolidated level.

-On 15 December 2022, Intesa Sanpaolo announced that it had received the ECB's final decision concerning the capital requirement that the Bank has to meet, as of 1 January 2023.
-The overall capital requirement to be met in terms of Common Equity Tier 1 ratio is currently 8.93% (8.95% to be met in 2022).
-This is the result of:
+On 30 November 2023, Intesa Sanpaolo announced that it had received the final decision of the ECB concerning the capital requirement that the Bank has to meet as of 1 January 2024.
+The overall capital requirement the Bank is required to meet in terms of Common Equity Tier 1 ratio is currently 9.32%.

-- the SREP requirement in terms of Total Capital ratio of 9.72% comprising a minimum Pillar 1 capital requirement of 8%, of which 4.5% is CET1, and an additional Pillar 2 capital requirement of 1.72%, of which 0.97% is CET1 applying the regulatory amendment introduced by the ECB and effective from 12 March 2020; - additional requirements, entirely in terms of Common Equity Tier 1 ratio, relating to: (i) A Capital Conservation Buffer of 2.5%; (ii) an O-SII Buffer (Other Systemically

-Important Institutions Buffer) of 0.75%; (iii) a Countercyclical Capital Buffer of 0.21%.
+This is the result of: a) a SREP requirement in terms of Total Capital ratio equal to 9.50%, which includes a Pillar I minimum requirement of 8%, of which 4.5% in terms of Common Equity Tier 1, and an additional Pillar II requirement of $1.50\%^3$ , of which 0.84% in terms of Common Equity Tier 1; b) the additional requirements, entirely in terms of Common Equity Tier 1, represented by: the Capital Conservation Buffer of 2.5%; the O-SII Buffer (Other Systematically Important Institutions Buffer) of 1.25% and the Countercyclical Capital Buffer of $0.23\%^4$ .